 Her first step was to organize an internal customer journey session to give different departments the chance to discuss their current challenges.
 The idea was to use this brainstorm as a way to identify the project that would bring the most value, and in the end, they all agreed that they wanted to shine the spotlight on customer retention.

-The first step of the project was choosing a method that would allow the marketing team to recognize the right customers online, and most importantly, making sure that this method was compliant with European privacy laws including the General Data Protection Regulation (GDPR).
+The first step of the project was choosing a method that would allow the marketing team to recognize the right customers online, and most importantly, make sure that this method was compliant with European privacy laws including the General Data Protection Regulation (GDPR).

-Ultimately, the marketing team decided to use recognition based on anonymized email addresses from their CRM system.
-They evaluated a few channel options and finally chose the Facebook and Instagram display network, as it offers a relatively high recognition rate via (hashed) email addresses compared to other channels.
+Ultimately, the marketing team decided to use identity resolution based on anonymized email addresses from their CRM system.
+They evaluated a few channel options and finally chose the Facebook and Instagram display network, as it offers a relatively high match rate via (hashed) email addresses compared to other channels.

 “There are a few available methods for recognizing customers," explains Laure.
 "However, the main requirement for us was to choose a method that was protecting the data of our customers according to the European privacy regulations.
 It sounds like a small step — but this is a crucial one to even get approval to start the use case.

-“It was crucial to ensure that we protect the customer information in the right way, which included anonymizing the email addresses, using the right security hashing algorithm (SHA) for Facebook, and making sure that there’s no personally identifiable information (PII) going into the Relay42 platform.”
-Laure worked with specialists from both the Vattenfall Customer Intelligence team as well as the dedicated Relay42 consultant Yannick Debije to ensure optimal compliance on this project.
+“It was crucial to ensure that we protect the customer information in the right way, which included anonymizing the email addresses, using the right security hashing algorithm (SHA) for Facebook, and making sure that there’s no Personally Identifiable Information (PII) going into the Relay42 Customer Data Platform.”
+Laure worked with specialists from both the Vattenfall Customer Intelligence team as well as one of Relay42's consultants, Yannick Debije, to ensure optimal compliance on this project.

 As you can imagine, that makes customer retention a challenge, which is why the Vattenfall marketing team decided to target customers whose fixed-term contract was coming to an end.
-As the CRM and website were already connected to the Relay42 platform, it was only a matter of setting up the right selection groups in Relay42 based on contract expiration date.
+As data from the CRM and Vattenfall's website were already streaming to the Relay42 CDP, it was only a matter of setting up the right audiences in Relay42 based on contract expiration date.

-Prior to this use case, Vattenfall was reaching out to customers via email and phone about a month before their fixed contract was due to expire.
-With the Customer Retention use case, the communication with banners on Facebook and Instagram would now start two months earlier, increasing the awareness of the benefits for loyal Vattenfall customers before any phone communications would take place.
+Prior to this use case, Vattenfall was reaching out to customers via email and phone about a month before their fixed contracts were due to expire.
+With the Customer Retention use case, the communication with banners on Facebook and Instagram would now start two months earlier, thus increasing the awareness of the benefits for loyal Vattenfall customers before any phone communications would take place.

-The proposition: Staying with Vattenfall pays off.
-The banners communicated the extra benefits that customers would get if they continued with Vattenfall instead of switching to another energy supplier.
+The Facebook and Instagram banners communicated the extra benefits that customers would get if they continued with Vattenfall instead of switching to another energy supplier.
 The banners also promoted a special offer that would allow customers to extend their fixed term.